statuc30721/homework01-sept2025/README.md

     In the Advanced section select user data perform the following steps:
     - Clear the current content in the user data field.
-    - Copy the content from the modified ec2script file under the BAMC-1.1 folder named ec2script-1.1.txt.
+    - Copy the content from the modified ec2script file in BAMC-1.1/ec2script-1.1.txt.
+    - Clear the User data section and input the content from the file BAMC-1.2/ec2script-1.2.txt.
+        - Open the file and select "Copy Raw File" using the GitHub interface.
     - Save template.

     If everything worked then you should see a GREEN success message that you now have a template.